AndreasKarageorgos/Anonymous-Chat/README.md

  Your messages can be decrypted only with the key that you use , so keep it safe and share it only with the person that you want to send messages.
 Change your keys often for extra safety.

+* You can find instructions on how to exchange your keys without risking your messages on the [discord server](https://github.com/AndreasKarageorgos/SPC-Chat#discord)

 # Note !
 They Key file can not be send through the server for extra safety !